 - Click the Manage button above the storage bar to open the storage management window.
 In the lower-left corner of the window, you will see a category named Other and the size of the space it occupies.

-Can I Delete the Mac Other Storage
+Can I Delete Other Storage on Mac?

 How to Delete 'Other' Storage on Mac

-Delete Cache Files
+Delete Cache Files on Mac

-Cached files are temporary files that Mac downloads and stores after you open an app or visit a page for the first time.
+Cached files are temporary files that your Mac downloads and stores after you open an app or visit a page for the first time.
 They are there to speed up the loading of an app or a page.
 If you are running low on storage space, clearing them will help you free up some space.